Language Requirement: None

 Housing Description

 You will be placed in shared student housing with 2-4 students per room.
-The housing on the south coast will be in a hotel, and you will stay in university housing in Holetown.

 The program fee covers most meals (breakfast, lunch, and some dinners) but does not include meals during the weekends.